firefly2442/my-flux-kubernetes/README.md

 software, and Kubernetes deployment of k3s.

-When the cluster is deleted and re-instantiated from scratch, the sealed secrets backup file can be applied using `kubectl apply -f sealed-secrets-key-backup.yaml` and then restart the `kube-system` sealed secrets pod.
+When the cluster is deleted and re-instantiated from scratch, the sealed secrets backup file can be applied using `kubectl apply -f sealed-secrets-key-backup.yaml` and then restart the `kube-system` sealed secrets pod using something like: `kubectl delete pod sealed-secrets-f478c47cc-hcnlg -n kube-system`.
+This will delete it and then it should come right back up.

 ```shell
 # run this once at the very beginning